INNOVATIVE-PROBLEM-SOLVERS-LLC/HitachiEtherNetIP/README.md

 # HitachiEtherNetIP
 EthetNet/IP interface to Hitachi EtherNet/IP enabled printers.
 And, Hitachi Protocol (Serial) for Hitachi Model PH thru Model UX-161 printers.

 Warning:  This is my first attempt at EtherNet/IP programming.
-Please verfy, then try.
+Please verfy, then try.  <b>That said, anyone who would like to join the development should contact me.</b>

 The EtherNet/IP implementation is based on Revision 4 of Hitachi's EtherNet/IP implementation.
 The document "<b>EtherNetIP_UsersManual_4th.pdf</b>" is included.